Low THC Oil Information for Patients and Caregivers

 • How long does it take for the Low THC Oil card to be ready?
 Where do you pick it up?

-Low THC Oil cards can take up to 10 business days from the time your physician certifies you in the Low THC Oil Registry.
+Low THC Oil cards can take up to 10 business days from the time your payment is processed.
 To check your card status, click here.

-Cards will be printed and sent to a health department location nearest to the cardholder’s (patient’s or caregiver’s) residence.
-Cardholders will be contacted by a staff member from the selected location when their card is ready and must provide a valid driver’s license, a state-issued identification, passport, military ID, or other valid forms of identification to pick up their card.
+Cards will be printed and shipped to the cardholder’s mailing address on file.
+If the cardholder does not have a permanent or secure home address or uses a P.O.
+Box, the card will be sent to the health department location nearest the cardholder’s (patient’s or caregiver’s) residence.
+The Department will contact cardholders when their card is ready.
+To pick up the card, cardholders must provide a valid driver’s license, state-issued identification, passport, military ID, or other valid forms of identification.

 • What if more than one person is caring for the child or adult?

-If there is more than one parent or legal guardian, each may apply for a separate card.
-There is a limit of two caregivers per patient.
+If there is more than one caregiver, each caregiver may apply for a separate card.
+Each card costs $30.

-• Can you, a cardholder, authorize an individual to pick up your Low THC Oil card?
+• Can a cardholder authorize an individual to pick up your Low THC Oil card?

 • Which health departments distribute Low THC Oil cards to certified patients and/or their caregivers?